-Objective: To assess the impact of simple innovations on three identified program gaps (attendance and engagement, understanding of the program, issue identification and resolution).
+Objective: To describe three identified program gaps (attendance/engagement, program understanding, issue identification/resolution), and present data from surveys that may help assess the impact of innovation.

-Methods: Survey responses, event attendance, and subjective observations, were compared between the 2014 - 2015 and 2015 - 2016 academic years, providing direct and indirect measures of gap closure.
+Methods: Survey responses, event attendance, and subjective observations, were compared between the 2014 - 2015 and 2015 - 2016 academic years, providing indirect measures of gap closure.

-Results: Attendance and engagement - Mid-year survey response rate was excellent (n=133), and increased responses from second year coordinators and mentors were seen in both 2015-2016 surveys.
+Results: Attendance and engagement - Mid-year survey response rate was double that of end of year surveys (n=133), and increased responses from second year coordinators and mentors were seen in both the 2015-2016 surveys.
 Dessert night attendance increased from 2014 to 2015 (383 to 436).
 End of year event numbers decreased year-to-year (163 to 115).
 Only 5.9% of students did not attend events due to a lack of interest in the program.

 Issue identification and resolution - Mid-year surveys identified three groups with difficulties communicating.
 Knowledge of available resources in mentors rose by 5% between years, and by 55% in second year coordinators.

-Understanding of the program - 12 of the 52 mentorship groups actively used Facebook to engage and plan joint activities.
+Understanding of the program - 12 of the 52 mentorship groups used Facebook to engage and plan joint activities.
 The nominations received at the end of the year, and survey comments, focused beyond topics of career mentoring, and expanded to the impact of the field on life, life in medicine, and family.

-Conclusion: Identifying gaps in a program such as the VMP, through eliciting feedback from those participating may be challenging.
-Establishing simple innovations may be an effective way to improve participants’ experiences and overall functioning of the program.
+Conclusion: Identifying gaps in a program such as the Vertical Mentorship Program (VMP), through eliciting feedback from those participating may be challenging.
+Establishing innovations based around identified gaps may be an effective way to improve participants’ experiences and overall functioning of the program.

 INTRODUCTION

-The University of Ottawa Faculty of Medicine’s Student Affairs Office (SAO) has been operating a Vertical Mentorship Program (VMP) as far back as most faculty members can remember.
+The University of Ottawa Faculty of Medicine’s Student Affairs Office (SAO) Vertical Mentorship Program (VMP) has been a longstanding foundation in medical education.
 Even if no official records of the foundation of this program exist, anecdotes lead to the belief that a group of alumni in the 1980s may be responsible for its creation.
-Such a program was first designed recognizing the importance of guidance and support in the development of medical students.
-Stress reduction, improved self-esteem, emotional benefits, improved relationships, career development, and research productivity are amongst the many benefits known to mentorship [1, 2].
-The VMP aims to offer students opportunities to develop a realistic perspective of the implications of a medical career, to network within the medical community in a safe environment of camaraderie, and to promote health and well-being.
+Such a program was first designed recognizing the importance of guidance and support for students during medical training.
+Stress reduction, improved self-esteem, career development, and research productivity are amongst the many benefits known to mentorship [1, 2].
+The VMP aims to offer students opportunities to develop a realistic perspective of the implications of a medical career, to network within the medical community, and to promote health and well-being.

 Ottawa’s program was structured to fulfill the above intents through student-student and mentor-student interactions.
 Ottawa’s VMP is formed of 52 different mentorship groups, each composed of one to two mentors, and three to four students from each academic year.
 All mentors are volunteers, and incoming first year students are automatically matched to a mentorship group before starting class.
-This format aims to promote interactions of all students with students of different academic years, and physicians, which ultimately contributes to their adaptation and growth through their very own medical school roller-coaster.
+This format aims to promote interactions between students of different academic years, and physicians, which ultimately contributes to their adaptation and growth through medical school.

-The SAO facilitates this structure by assigning two students to become VMP coordinators, one from each language stream, during their second year of medical school.
-Program coordinators are responsible for the planning the three major program wide events, the recruitment of mentors, the organization of mentorship groups, and to ensure the overall functioning of each group.
+The SAO facilitates this structure by assigning two students to become VMP coordinators, one from each language stream, during their second year of medical school, to help organize events and mentorship groups.
 In 2015, a student communications coordinator was added as a third position to the student VMP team.
-Within individual mentorship groups, second year group coordinators are selected through self or group nomination.
-Second year group coordinators are key to the functioning of this program.
-They are the link between the VMP team, their mentors, and the students within their group.
+Within individual mentorship groups, second year group coordinators are selected through self or group nomination, serving as a link between the VMP coordinators and the mentorship groups.